bigginlab/WaterDock-2.0/README.md

 Ligand File -- *pdb/mol2*  sybyl mol2 format

+Note that both the ligand and the protein file should have the correction protonation state.

+To generate the receptor pdbqt file, we recommend AutoDockTools (ADT), but if you are on a Mac with Catalina there is currently no 64-bit version.
+In that case you might be avle to use the AFR package (see here https://ccsb.scripps.edu/adfr/how-to-create-a-pdbqt-for-my-receptor/)

 # Examples/Tests

 An example protein (example-protein.pdbqt) and an example ligand are provide (example-ligand.pdb)